nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### Date banner ###

-The provider **MUST** supply all matching dates/times, e.g. the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.
+The provider **MUST** supply all matching dates/times - for example, the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.

 If no end date is supplied, the provider **MUST** supply all data from start date onwards (including future where applicable).